codacy/helm-ssm/README.md

 ## Install

-Choose the latest version from the releases and install the appropriate version for your OS:
+Choose the latest version from the releases and install the appropriate version for your OS as indicated below.

 ### Linux